Leprekus/misteriousOrganism/README.md

-Personal project that creates a fictional object named pAequor.

-The objects return a strand of DNA containing 15 bases.
+# Mysterious Organism

+The aim of this project is to create an object object called 'pAequor' and output whether it is likely that it survives.
+It simulates a real organism and contains a strand of DNA composed of 15 bases which are able to mutate.
+## Table of Contents
+* technologies[technologies]

+### Technologies(technologies):
+  node v16.13.0
 With .mutate() they can change a random base.

 .compareDNA() takes as an argument another object to compare the DNA strand.
 Returns a string containing the percetage of shared DNA and bases.